fpco/cache-s3/README.md

 $ cache-s3 save stack work
 ```

-This will cache your `.stack-work` direcotry, or all of them, if your project consists of many
+This will cache your `.stack-work` directory, or all of them, if your project consists of many
 packages.

 Restoring stack cache is just as easy as regular one: